 Contributing Editor, History & The Italian American Experience

-Marianna Gatto is the executive director of the Italian American Museum of Los Angeles, a historian and author, with more than a decade of experience in public history, advocacy, non-profit leadership and education.
+Marianna Gatto is the executive director and cofounder of the Italian American Museum of Los Angeles (IAMLA), a historian and author with more than a decade of experience in public history, non-profit leadership, museums, and education.

-From 2005-2010, Gatto served as a curator of history and education for the City of Los Angeles, where she oversaw matters pertaining to history and preservation, museums, and education.
-Gatto wrote and curated acclaimed exhibitions including At Work: The Art of California Labor; L.A.
-225: Los Angeles Through the Eyes of Artists; and Sacred Memories: Honoring the Dead Across Cultures.
-Gatto also designed, wrote and curated the landmark exhibition Sunshine and Struggle: The Italian Presence in Los Angeles, 1827-1927, which welcomed more than 60,000 visitors during its tri-city tour.
-The publication she authored, My City, My History, a California Education Standards based curriculum that examines Los Angeles’ diverse history, is utilized in schools throughout the region.
+Gatto began her career as an educator in the city’s economically disadvantaged neighborhoods.
+She then worked for the City of Los Angeles overseeing matters pertaining to history and preservation, museums, and education.
+Her years with the City of Los Angeles produced acclaimed exhibitions including L.A.
+225: Los Angeles Through the Eyes of Artists, Sacred Memories: Honoring the Dead Across Cultures, and Sunshine and Struggle: The Italian Presence in Los Angeles, 1827-1927.
+The California Education Standards-based curriculum guide she authored, My City, My History, was used in the region’s schools.

 Gatto has worked as a consultant in the fields of museum development, planning, and advocacy.
 She hascollaborated on local and national initiatives, including California State Assembly Concurrent Resolution 68, and the historic designation of Tuna Canyon, a WWII-era detention center for Japanese and Italian Americans.
 Gatto has been honored by the City of Los Angeles and the State of California.